gravitee-io/gravitee-kubernetes-operator/docs/api/reference.md

-ApiDefinitionStatus defines the observed state of ApiDefinition.
+ApiDefinitionStatus defines the observed state of API Definition.

 <table>
     <thead>